niksan870/storpool/README.md

 ## 1. Counting — `1_memory_efficient_counting.py`

-Count unique uint32 values, and values seen exactly once, in a 4 GB binary file of 1 billion uint32s.

-Approach: one 4 GB uint8 array indexed by value, holding `0/1/2` for never/once/many.
-Stream the file in 10M chunks, use `np.unique(chunk, return_counts=True)` per chunk to dedupe, add capped counts.
-At the end, `count(state >= 1)` is unique and `count(state == 1)` is seen-once.
-Same array answers both.

-Why 8 bits per slot: I only need 3 states, but 2-bit packing is hard to vectorize in Python, and a full uint32 wastes 4× the RAM. uint8 is the practical sweet spot.

-Why dedupe inside each chunk: numpy reads all positions before it writes any, so `state[chunk] += 1` collapses duplicate indices instead of accumulating. `np.unique` avoids that.

-Timing: 10M values in ~4s.
-1B extrapolates to ~7-8 min.
+I create a 4GB list where I can store solutions, 8 bits per slot.
+I use 8 bits because I need to track 3 states, and 8 is the smallest unit numpy handles natively — going smaller (2 bits) is possible but means manual bit shifts that don't vectorize well.
+Then I use numpy because it's faster than Python.
+I process the data in chunks and use np.unique(chunk, return_counts=True) to get the unique values and their counts.
+I use that because numpy processes operations in stages, and the write stage has no context of the other processes — so duplicates in a chunk would overwrite each other instead of accumulating.
+For 10M ints we process the data in 4 for 1B it would take up to 15 minutes.

 ## 2. FizzBuzz without conditionals or loops — `2_fizzbuzz_with_a_catch.py`

 Print 1-100, replacing multiples of 3 with `A`, multiples of 5 with `B`, multiples of 15 with `AB`.
 No `if`, `for`, `while`, ternary, `try/except`, list comprehensions — anything that branches.

-Approach: a tuple indexed by a boolean replaces `if` — booleans in Python are subclasses of `int`, so `(a, b)[some_condition]` picks one.
+A tuple/dict indexed by a boolean replaces `if` — booleans in Python are subclasses of `int`, so `(a, b)[some_condition]` picks one.
 Recursion replaces the loop.
 Picking the output: a dict keyed by `(n%3==0, n%5==0)` with `.get(key, n)` defaulting to the number itself.
-Stopping recursion: a 2-tuple of functions `(keep_going, stop)` indexed by `n > 100`, then called.
+Stopping recursion: a dispatch dict `{False: keep_going, True: lambda *_: None}` keyed by `n > 100`.

 ## 3. Disk model counts — `3_analyze_uncompressed_json.py`

-Count distinct disk models in `bigf.json.bz2` and how often each appears.

-Approach: decompress once (`lbzip2 -dc bigf.json.bz2 > bigf.json` — ~30s for 2.7 GB → 21 GB).
-Split the file into N byte ranges, one per worker.
-Each boundary is nudged forward to the next `},{` so no record is split.
-Each worker scans its range with a regex (`"model":"..."`) instead of `json.loads` — the structure is regular enough that regex is correct and ~10× faster. `multiprocessing.Pool` with `imap_unordered`, capped at `cpu_count() - 2`.
-Aggregate Counters at the end.

-Timing: ~1m15s on 21 GB.
-13 distinct models, ~33M occurrences each.
+I decompressed the bz2 once with lbzip2 -dc (parallel decompression, 1-2 mins for the 2.7 GB compressed → 21 GB JSON).
+I then split the file into N byte ranges, one per worker, nudging each boundary forward to the next },{ so no record gets split across chunks.
+Each worker reads only its byte range and scans for "model":"..." with a regex instead of full JSON parsing — the structure is regular enough that regex is correct and 10× faster than json.loads.
+I used multiprocessing.Pool with imap_unordered (capped at cpu_count() - 2 so the OS stays responsive) and aggregated the partial Counters.
+Total runtime: 1m15s on 21 GB of JSON, returning 13 models with ~33M occurrences each.

 ## 4. Reverse engineering